csdms/bmi/docs/source/bmi.lang.rst

 BMI Bindings
 ------------

-The following are header files demonstrating how the BMI specification is expressed in different languages.
+The following header files demonstrate how the BMI specification is expressed in different languages.

 .. toctree::